KshitijSChavan/UniversalWebAutomation/README.md

 # Algorithm: Universal Web Automation Tool

+The code has been removed due to potential legal and ethical concerns.

 ## Overview
 This tool demonstrates how to automate interactions on **any website** by combining:
 - **OCR (Optical Character Recognition)** for detecting text on screen.